Articles

 Life Experiences and Attitudes toward Military Alliance (with Allison Carnegie and Elizabeth Saunders).

-Experiences of Economic Crises and Attitudes toward Government Intervention.
+Experiences of Disaster and Attitudes toward Green Parties and Environmental Policies.

 U.S.-China Competition and Mass Preferences for Technological Adoption (with Gary Ziwen Zu).